evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 10 hours and 25 minutes using a home charging setup.
+The standard onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 17 hours and 23 minutes using a home charging setup.
+For faster charging, you can opt for an optional onboard charger that supports up to 19.2 kW.
+With this upgrade, you can achieve a full charge from 0 to 100% in just about 10 hours and 25 minutes at home.

 ### Charge Port